-A KeyRange is used by get_range_slices to define the range of keys to get the slices for.
+A KeyRange is used by get\range\slices to define the range of keys to get the slices for.

 The semantics of start keys and tokens are slightly different.
 Keys are start-inclusive; tokens are start-exclusive.
 Token ranges may also wrap - that is, the end token may be less than the start one.
-Thus, a range from keyX to keyX is a one-element range, but a range from tokenY to tokenY is the full ring.
+Thus, a range from keyX to keyX is a one-element range, but a range from tokenY to tokenY is the full ring (one exception is if keyX is mapped to the minimum token, then the range from keyX to keyX is the full ring).

-Attribute Туре Default Required Description start_key binary n/a N N The first key in the inclusive KeyRange. end_key binary n/a N The last key in the inclusive KeyRange. start_token string n/a N The first token in the exclusive KeyRange. end_token string n/a N The last token in the exclusive KeyRange. count i32 100 Υ The total number of keys to permit in the KeyRange.
+Attribute Туре Default Required Description start_key binary n/a N The first key in the inclusive KeyRange. end_key binary n/a N The last key in the inclusive KeyRange. start_token string n/a N The first token in the exclusive KeyRange. end_token string n/a N The last token in the exclusive KeyRange. count i32 100 Υ The total number of keys to permit in the KeyRange. row_filter list <indexexpression></indexexpression> n/a N The list of IndexExpression objects which must contain one EQ IndexOperator among the expressions